fullerspectrum/yuiko/README.md

 Use yarn electron-pack to build.

-Create a file named credentials.json with an anilist "token" field on it inside your yuiko folder in your system's AppData folder (e.g ~/.config/yuiko/credentials.json).
+If you are on windows, please install windows-build-tools:
+`yarn global add windows-build-tools --production`

+(it requires administrative privileges, I recommend using gsudo (`choco install gsudo` on chocolatey))